William Barton Rogers: MIT Presidency

 For more detail, see History of the Massachusetts Institute of Technology.

 An act of the Massachusetts State Legislature incorporated MIT in 1861, and Rogers became its first president in 1862.
 He served as president of MIT until 1870, when he stood down because of declining health.
 By necessity, he returned to office in 1878 and continued to 1881, when he was made professor emeritus of physics and geology, which position he had held while he was president.

 He died after collapsing during a speech at MIT's 1882 commencement exercises.
 According to legend his last words were "bituminous coal":

 Other affiliations

 Rogers was chairman of the Association of American Geologists and Naturalists (AAGN; organized 1840) in 1845 and again in 1847, and contributed important memoirs to its Transactions, including observations on the temperature of coal mines in eastern Virginia.
 In 1847 he also called to order the first meeting of the American Association for the Advancement of Science (AAAS), an enlargement of the AAGN.
 He was president of the AAAS in 1875, and elected its first honorary fellow in 1881, as a special mark of distinction.
 He was active in founding the American Social Science Association and its first president; also he was one of the corporate members of the National Academy of Sciences, and its president from 1878 until his death.
 In 1866, Harvard gave him the degree of LL.D.

+Legacy

+Because of his affiliation with Virginia, Mount Rogers, the highest peak in the state, is named after him.